cemkucukgenc/tum_autsys_project/README.md

 ```
 git clone https://github.com/cemkucukgenc/tum_autsys_project.git
 ```
 From the following link, download the `Simulation.zip` file.
+(Since the content is large in size, it is not added to git.)
 ```
 https://syncandshare.lrz.de/getlink/fiQNaj3tQpvatqB8A5gAHV/
 ```